Episode353/wwg24/README.txt

 	Menus
 		- Settings Menu that will save and load data to/from the config.txt
 		- Should be openable from a settings icon on the main menu or pause menu
-		- Should console be open by default when opening pause menu?
 		- Custom Player Color
 		- Visual settings, such as anti aliasing, resolution, etc
 		- Edit Username